 Israel expands south Gaza deployment amid growing humanitarian crisis

-Israeli units are "expanding" their operations in the area around the city of Khan Younis in the south of the Gaza Strip, the Israel Defense Forces (IDF) posted on the social media platform X on Friday, without providing details.
+Israeli units are "expanding" their operations in the area around the city of Khan Younis in the south of the Gaza Strip, the Israel Defense Forces (IDF) said on Friday, without providing details.

 Hamas leaders are thought to be hiding in Khan Younis.
 The IDF reported finding explosives in the homes of Hamas members.
 Buildings with explosives had been destroyed, it said.
 Troops also found a number of tunnels and weapons.

+Meanwhile, the Israeli military says it found and destroyed one of the hideouts of Hamas leader Yehya al-Sinwar near Gaza City, in the northern part of the sealed-off coastal strip.

+Al-Sinwar is now believed to be in Khan Younis.
+The Hamas stronghold is currently also a focal point of Israel's current ground offensive in the Gaza Strip.

-The IDF said its operations were aimed at securing control of an area on the outskirts of Khan Younis, from where an attack was mounted on October 7 on the Nir Oz kibbutz directly across the border.
+The IDF said its operations were aimed at securing control of an area on the outskirts of the city, from where an attack was mounted on October 7 on the Nir Oz kibbutz directly across the border.

 The IDF has instructed residents of the city to leave for Rafah to the south-west on the Egyptian border amidst a growing humanitarian crisis.